Frequently Asked Questions

 The EMSA manuals are available to use now.

-However, access to Monitor requires Regional Delivery Partners to have submitted a MERI plan(s) in
+However, access to Monitor requires you to have a MERIT account that has been assigned a role in the specific project/s that you will be working on.
+Additionally, Regional Delivery Partners must have submitted a MERI plan(s) in

 MERIT.
 The modules you select in your MERI plan (under monitoring methodology) will